History of self-driving cars: 2013

+2014

 Nissan's autonomous prototype technology was fitted on a Nissan Leaf all-electric car.

 In January 2014, Induct Technology's Navia shuttle became the first self-driving vehicle to be available for commercial sale.
 Limited to 12.5 mph, the open-air electric vehicle resembles a golf cart and seats up to eight people.
 It is intended to shuttle people around "pedestrianized city centers, large industrial sites, airports, theme parks, university campuses, or hospital complexes."

-On May 27, 2014, Google announced plans to unveil 100 autonomous car prototypes built from scratch inside Google's secret X lab, as manifestations of years of work that began by modifying existing vehicles, along with, "in the next couple of years" according to Google in the above blog post, a pilot program similar to that which was used for the Cr-48 Chromebook back in 2010.

 In October 2014, Tesla Motors announced its first version of Autopilot.
 Model S cars equipped with this system are capable of lane control with autonomous steering, braking, and speed limit adjustment based on signal image recognition.
 The system also provides autonomous parking and can receive software updates to improve skills over time.

-In 2014, SAE International, an automotive standardization body, published a classification system with six levels – ranging from fully manual to fully automated systems –, as J3016, Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems.
+In 2014, SAE International, an automotive standardization body, published a classification system with six levels – ranging from fully manual to fully automated systems – as J3016, Taxonomy and Definitions for Terms Related to On-Road Motor Vehicle Automated Driving Systems.